tfgg/yournextmep/_candidates/eu2014/engdem/chris-beverley.md

 person: chris-beverley
 region: yorkshire-and-the-humber
 party: engdem
-title: Yorkshire and the Humber - English Democrats - Chris Beverley
+title: Chris Beverley is running for MEP in Yorkshire and the Humber for the English Democrats
 incumbent: false
 ---